-The Ontario Beef Research Centre is a unique, state-of-the-art, 165,000-square foot research centre that is a world-class platform for discovery, learning and outreach.
+The Ontario Beef Research Centre – Elora is a unique, state-of-the-art, 233,000-square foot research centre that is a world-class platform for discovery, learning and outreach.
 It is the result of a vibrant collaboration among the Agricultural Research Institute of Ontario, the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), the University of Guelph and the Ontario beef industry.
 It enables research that drives innovation and supports the sustainability and prosperity of the beef sector in Ontario and Canada.
-It is located in Elora, Ontario.

 The Elora site of the Ontario Beef Research Centre features:

-- Two barns, with accommodations for 288 mature cows and 120 heifers perfectly configured to facilitate research
+- Two cow-calf barns, accommodating 288 mature cows and 120 replacement heifers, and including:

-- 184 feed intake monitoring systems and 16 creep feeders for calves
+- 280 digital feed intake monitoring systems and 16 creep feeders for calves

 - Four laboratory spaces, including a sample storage lab and a clean lab for genomics research